Robust Sublinear Convergence Rates for Iterative Bregman Projections: Proof of the sublinear dual rate

-The proof of Theorem~\ref{thm:KL-dual-rate} rests on two ingredients: Lemma~\ref{lem:per-step-ascent} quantifies the ascent achieved during one half–sweep of the dual ascent \eqref{eq:D1}–\eqref{eq:D2}; Lemma~\ref{lem:gap-vs-res-quotient} relates the resulting dual gap to the primal residuals.
+The proof of Theorem~\ref{thm:kl-dual-rate} rests on two ingredients: Lemma~\ref{app-lem:per-step-ascent} quantifies the ascent achieved during one half--sweep of the dual ascent the two block updates; Lemma~\ref{app-lem:gap-vs-res-quotient} relates the resulting dual gap to the primal residuals.
 In the following, let $u^{(k)}$ denote the dual iterates and $x^{(k)} \eqdef x(u^{(k)})$ the corresponding primal iterates.

-\begin{lemma}[Per–step ascent for the dual blocks] Denoting $r^{(k)} := A x^{(k)}-b \in \RR^m$, assuming uniform bounds on the primal mass $ \sup_{k} \|x^{(k)}\|_{1} \le \Xmax{}, $ then for every $k\ge 0$ the block updates satisfy
+\begin{lemma}[Per--step ascent for the dual blocks] Denoting $r^{(k)} \coloneqq A x^{(k)}-b \in \RR^m$, assuming uniform bounds on the primal mass $ \sup_{k} \|x^{(k)}\|_{1} \le \Xmax{}, $ then for every $k\ge 0$ the block updates satisfy

 \end{lemma}